-- 13.8.4 elect/re-elect persons to be Trustees; - 13.8.5 appoint auditors for the Charity; - may confer on any individual (with his or her consent) the honorary title of Patron, President or Vice-President of the Charity; and - 13.8.7 may determine any issues of policy or deal with any other business put before them or raised by them. - 13.9 A general meeting may be called at any time by the Trustees or any of them. - 13.10 A general meeting may be called on a Written request to the Trustees from at least 1% of the number of Members where that 1% is calculated by reference to the number of Members on the Register of Members on the 31 March immediately preceding the request. - 13.11 On receipt of a Written request made pursuant to Article 13.10, the Trustees must call a general meeting within 21 days and the general meeting must be held not more than 28 days after the date of the notice calling the general meeting.
+- 13.613.8 The Chair or (if the Chair is unable or unwilling to do so) a Trustee nominated by the Trustees shall chair the meeting.
+If there is only one Trustee present and willing to act, he or she will chair the meeting.
+If no Trustee is present and willing to chair the meeting within 15 minutes of the time appointed for the meeting, the Members present and entitled to vote must choose one of their number to chair the meeting or in the event that no Member is willing to chair the meeting, the meeting will be deemed to be closed. - 13.713.9 The Charity must hold an AGM in every Year which all Members are entitled to attend. - 13.813.10 At an AGM the Members: - 13.8.113.10.1 receive the accounts of the Charity for the previous financial year; - 13.8.213.10.2 receive the Trustees' report on the Charity's activities since the previous AGM; - 13.8.313.10.3 accept the retirement of those Trustees who wish to retire or who are retiring by rotation; - 13.8.413.10.4 elect/re-elect persons to be Trustees; - 13.8.513.10.5 appoint auditors for the Charity; - 13.8.613.10.6 may confer on any individual (with his or her consent) the honorary title of Patron, President or Vice-President of the Charity; and - 13.8.713.10.7 may determine any issues of policy or deal with any other business put before them or raised by them. - 13.913.11 A general meeting may be called at any time by the Trustees or any of them. - 13.1013.12 A general meeting may be called on a Written request to the Trustees from at least 1% of the number of Members where that 1% is calculated by reference to the number of Members on the Register of Members on the 31 March immediately preceding the request. - 13.1113.13 On receipt of a Written request made pursuant to Article 13.12, the Trustees must call a general meeting within 21 days and the general meeting must be held not more than 28 days after the date of the notice calling the general meeting. - 13.14 Where a general meeting is held as a Hybrid Meeting, any inability of a person to attend or participate in the meeting by electronic means shall not invalidate the proceedings of that meeting.